How Are Fitness Studios Handling the Ever-changing COVID-19 Landscape? We Talked with Three Business Owners—Here’s What They Said

 Use it as a chance to do all those things you’ve procrastinated doing

-Were you planning to do a detailed marketing plan and budget for the year?
+Were you planning to work on a budget for the year?
+Create a business plan for your virtual offerings?
 Get a better understanding of how to use social media (and learn what the heck Tik Tok actually is)?
 Get more proficient in your software?
-If you’re faced with a closing, consider it an opportunity to catch up and plan for the future.
+If you’re closed, consider it an opportunity to catch up and plan for the future.

 Encourage your staff to use this time wisely, too.
 They can work on continuing education units (online, of course) and/or create new programming for when their classes are up and running again.